bobbigmac/xbox-reviews-complaint/README.md

     - Received confirmation of receipt email.
 - Reported to [Microsoft Digital Safety](https://www.microsoft.com/digitalsafety/report-a-concern)
 - Pending feedback prior to further escalation.
-    - Recieved form reply redirecting to different department on a page that doesn't support complaints submissions
+    - Received form reply redirecting to different department on a page that doesn't support complaints submissions
+    - Received reply redirecting to irrelevant department again, and stating "I am unable to escalate the issue."

 [See HISTORY](HISTORY/)